phytooracle/automation/README.md

 # PhytoOracle Pipeline Automation
 This project was developed to search the ```phytooracle``` CyVerse Data Store for unprocessed data and recursively process them.
 The data are downloaded, processed, and uploaded automatically.
 Processing occurs using a Makeflow/Workqueue distributed computing framework.
-The data are uploaded to the respective sensor directory within the ```phytooracle``` level_1 CyVerse data store.
+The data are uploaded to the respective sensor directory within the ```phytooracle/.../level_1``` CyVerse data store.

 ## Running the script
 ### Flags